 Japanese is my absolute favorite cuisine in the world.
 I can’t get enough of it which is a big reason why we try to visit this country at least once a year.
-If you enjoy Japanese food as much as we do, then you might want to read our Japanese Food Guide.
+If you enjoy Japanese food as much as we do, then you might want to read our article on the best dishes to eat in Japan.
 It features popular dishes in Japan as well as regional specialties by prefecture.

 I had read about this famous mochi place in Nara called Nakatanidou so I added it to our itinerary.
 What I didn’t know, is that it’s the very place that was featured by Great Big Story.
 They crowned it’s owner – Mitsuo Nakatani – as the fastest mochi maker in Japan, and we got to see him in action without expecting it.
 Click on the link to watch him slap that mochi to submission.
 So cool!

 Nakatanidou specializes in kusa mochi, a type of red-bean-filled mochi made from the leaves of the yomogi or Japanese mugwort plant.
 Like many Asians, we’ve had mochi countless times before but this was easily one of the best we’ve ever had.
 As you can see in the picture below, it was ridiculously soft and chewy.
 It was so good that our Japanese friend Tsutomu immediately bought another pack to bring home to his wife.

 If you like mochi, then you HAVE to try this.
 And if you’re lucky, then you may just catch Mitsuo Nakatani and his lightning fast mochi-making hands in action.

 Nakatanidou is located along the main road, between Nara station and the main park area.
 You can refer to the location map below to see where it is.
 Nakatanidou is popular so you can always expect a crowd, but no worries, the queue moves quickly.